brianhouse/braid/docs/content.md

 Any MIDI software or hardware device you have running should more or less work with Braid to make sounds.
 If you are on macOS, to simplify things download and run [this simple MIDI bridge app](http://brianhouse.net/download/general_MIDI_bridge.app.zip) which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).

 To begin working with Braid, create a new file in your favorite text editor (such as Sublime Text).

-launch a python interpreter (from the terminal by typing `python3`, or from within IDLE by selecting Run -> Python Shell) and `import braid`:
+Create a *thread*&mdash;the fundamental object of Braid&mdash;and start it:

+    :::python
+    from braid import *

+    t = Thread(1)               # create a thread--the argument indicates the MIDI channel
+    t.pattern = C, C, C, C      # add a pattern t.start()                   # start it

+    play()                      # don't forget this

+Save it as `hello_world.py`, and run it with `python3 hello_world.py 0 0`.
+The (optional) arguments designate the MIDI out and in interfaces to use.

-    $ python3
+    $ python3 hello_world.py
-    {{Python 3.6.0 (default, Mar  4 2017, 12:32:37)
-    [GCC 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)] on darwin
+    {{Python 3.7.4 (default, Jul  9 2019, 18:13:23)
+    [Clang 10.0.1 (clang-1001.0.46.4)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.}}
-    >>> from braid import *
     {{MIDI outputs available: ['to general_MIDI_bridge 1', 'to general_MIDI_bridge 2']
     MIDI OUT: to general_MIDI_bridge 1
     MIDI  IN: from general_MIDI_bridge 1
-    Loaded VolcaKick
-    Loaded VolcaBeats
+    Loaded synths
     Braid started
     Playing}}

-Now, create a *thread*&mdash;the fundamental object of Braid&mdash;and start it:

-    :::python
-    t = Thread(1)               # create a thread--the argument indicates the MIDI channel
-    t.pattern = C, C, C, C      # add a pattern t.start()                   # start it

 That's it!
 You should be hearing the steady pulse of progress.

-Alternately, you can create a python file with Braid syntax like this:

-    :::python
-    from braid import *

-    t = Thread(1)
-    t.pattern = C, C, C, C
-    t.start()

-    play()                      # dont forget this

-Save it as `hello_world.py`, and run it with `python3 hello_world.py 0 0`.
-The (optional) arguments designate the MIDI out and in interfaces to use.

-From now on, we'll assume that we're livecoding within the python3 interpreter, but the code works the same in a standalone file.

 ### <a name="top"></a>Top-level controls